Queen's Gambit Declined: 1.d4 d5 2.c4...... Qxe7

 TL;DR

-Written by
+Reviewed by

-Queen's Gambit Declined: 1.d4 d5 2.c4...
+Queen's Gambit Declined: 1.d4 d5 2.c4......
 Qxe7: A Complete Guide

-Queen's Gambit Declined: 1.d4 d5 2.c4...
+Queen's Gambit Declined: 1.d4 d5 2.c4......
 Qxe7 - Opening Moves

 Summary

 The Queen's Gambit Declined: 1.d4 d5 2.c4...
-Qxe7 arises after 1.d4 d5 2.c4 e6 3.Nc3 Nf6 4.Bg5 Be7 5.e3 0-0 6.Nf3 Nbd7 7.Rc1 c6 8.Bd3 dxc4 9.Bxc4 Nd5 10.Bxe7 Qxe7 and falls under ECO code D68.
-With 22,142 Lichess games across all rating levels, it is a specialized opening choice.
+Qxe7 begins with 1.d4 d5 2.c4 e6 3.Nc3 Nf6 4.Bg5 Be7 5.e3 0-0 6.Nf3 Nbd7 7.Rc1 c6 8.Bd3 dxc4 9.Bxc4 Nd5 10.Bxe7 Qxe7 (ECO D68).
+Across rating levels it shows up in 22,142 recorded games — enough data to map exactly where it succeeds and where it stalls.

 History and Notable Players